-Summer’s coming (believe it or not) and here's an often cited scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant awful sound; drip... drip... drip.
+Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching a movie, when all of a sudden – that distant terrible sound; drip... drip... drip.
 They glance over to see the dog licking at a puddle that's steadily forming on the bathroom floor.
-Just like that, the mood changes: Concern, stress, and that “how much will this cost?” feeling.
+Just like that, the mood changes: Concern, stress, and that sinking feeling.
 Where did the leak come from?; water heater, leaky toilet, shower, faucet?
 No – the air conditioning equipment may be frozen.
-This can strike anywhere, from Atlanta to Africa, regardless of weather.
+This can strike anywhere, from Atlanta to Africa, regardless of climate.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Atlanta area home.
 Usually there are two factors why the evaporator coil may freeze: